matthewdfuller/cloudwatch-buddy/README.md

 `addInstanceId` - Whether the EC2 instance ID should be included in the log message.
 The default is false.
 The module will attempt to load the instance ID from the AWS metadata service.
 If it cannot be determined, the instance ID will become "unknown".

 `debug` - Whether messages should be printed to the console; helps with debugging

+`s3Bucket` - If included, copies of the logs will be uploaded to this bucket (also requires s3Prefix to be set).

+`s3Prefix` - If included, copies of the logs will be uploaded to this prefix within the bucket (also requires s3Bucket to be set).

 ## Permissions